Sunday School Stories | Rainbow Streets: Then & Next

 Progress:

-Together with volunteers, we're currently gathering incredible real-life moments from the archives that will inspire our young community to express these once-lost stories through the power of art.
+Together with volunteers, we've gathered incredible real-life moments from the archives that will inspire our young community to express these once-lost stories through the power of art.
 Soon, we'll be inviting students to workshops where they will create and share together.

 Any interested KS4+ schools can get in touch with [email protected] for booking.